janssenivo/amzn-chrome/README.md

 1. "Pin" the extension from the extension menu so it's always visible
 1. Right click on the extension's icon and click "Options".
 2. Paste the API key in the "RAPID API Key" field.
-3. Set interval to your desire but make sure you stay under 500 requests per month (or about 16 per day)
+3. Set interval to your desire but make sure you stay under 500 requests per month, or about 16 per day.
+Note that we only poll between 7am and 5pm Eastern Time during weekdays.
 4. We even support other stock symbols but why would you care about those!
 4. Click "Save"